Deployment and Maintenance / Standalone Deployment

 Specify Architecture

-The download script defaults to downloading installation packages matching the local machine's architecture.
-If you need to download installation files for a different architecture, this parameter can be specified.
+The download script defaults to downloading the installation package files that match the local machine's architecture.
+If you need to download installation files for a different architecture, you can specify this parameter.

 Available architectures are as follows: